zacharyeller13/NandSpaceInvaders/README.md

 ## Ending the Game

 There is no real "winning" mechanism.
 The game will keep track of how many invaders you destroy and will end when any 1 invader successfully lands.
-It will then output a "GAME OVER" message as well as the count of destory invaders.
+It will then output a "GAME OVER" message as well as the count of destroyed invaders.

 ## Additional Notes